 With the new EU Corporate Sustainability Reporting Directive (CSRD), carbon data becomes a crucial reporting element: More businesses will be required to report more comprehensive and detailed information on sustainability.
-Learn what businesses should consider for their management reports and company activities from 2023 onwards.
+Learn what businesses should consider for their management reports and company activities from 2024 onwards.

-A Climate Action Insights by Björn Bröskamp and Sibylle Simon
+by Björn Bröskamp and Sibylle Simon

-The Corporate Sustainability Reporting Directive is the EU´s new reporting guideline, set to replace the current Non-Financial Reporting Directive (NFRD).
-It was proposed by the EU Commission already last year and is expected to be applicable for the first time for the reporting of fiscal years beginning on or after 1 January 2023.
+The CSRD is the EU's new reporting guideline, set to replace the current Non-Financial Reporting Directive (NFRD).
+It was proposed by the EU Commission last year and is expected to be applicable for the first time for the reporting of fiscal years beginning on or after January 1, 2024.

 The widened scope of the CSRD means that instead of around 11,600 entities that currently report their non-financial data, the new directive will ask nearly 50,000 businesses to report, with around 15,000 in Germany alone.
 Companies that fulfil at least two of the following three conditions will have to comply with CSRD:

 It's not only EU-based companies that have to be aware.
 The CSRD applies to any company with at least one large or listed EU subsidiary or branch with a net turnover of 40 million euros in the EU and have generated a net turnover of more than 150 million euros on the European market in the last two consecutive financial years, the CSRD also applies to them.
 If a company falls under the reporting obligation of the CSRD, the EU subsidiary or branch is responsible for publishing the sustainability report of the third-country company.
 Thus, the Directive covers all relevant business activities that take place within the EU.

 The planned CSRD does not foresee any new requirements for small and medium-sized enterprises (SMEs), unless they are capital-oriented.
 For these, the Commission wants to introduce seperate sustainability reporting standards.